Troy Slapshots: Removal from league

-The Comets would announce shortly after the meeting that they fired their coach Bill Horton, and replaced him with former Slapshots' coach and general manager Joe Selenski.
-The ACHL would finish the season with four teams: Mohawk Valley, Erie Golden Blades, Virginia Lancers, and Carolina Thunderbirds.
-The following season, Mohawk Valley would be replaced by the Utica Devils in the American Hockey League, while the Virginia and Carolina teams would join the All-American Hockey League.
+The Comets announced shortly after the meeting that they fired their coach Bill Horton, and replaced him with former Slapshots' coach and general manager Joe Selenski.
+The ACHL finished the season with four teams: Mohawk Valley, Erie Golden Blades, Virginia Lancers, and Carolina Thunderbirds.
+The following season, Mohawk Valley was replaced by the Utica Devils in the American Hockey League, while the Virginia and Carolina teams joined the All-American Hockey League.